stefanradziuk/naturalDeduction/README.md

 # naturalDeduction
-Scala tool for representation and verification of natural deduction proofs
+\[WIP\] Scala tool for representation and verification of natural deduction proofs